writetome51/open-array-content/README.md

 import { PublicArrayContent } from '@writetome51/public-array-content';

-The PublicArrayContent class is a dependency of the PublicArray class
-( package:  @writetome51/public-array ).

 PublicArrayContent has many of the basic properties and methods you need to
 understand the array's contents, and they are all listed further below.